iHashmi9/sqlalchemy-challenge/SurfsUp/ReadMe_IH.md

 Utilized activity solutions to build the min, max and avg function query for the session

 Utilized chatgpt to build dictionaries for both tobs, and precipitation(stations and their measurements)

+utilized chatgpt to build query and temperatue statistics calculations for specified date range in the Flask app